openrails/openrails/Docs/Contributing.md

 ### Feature process

-If you'd like to add a feature, you can get started immediately.
+If you'd like to add a feature you can get started immediately.
 However, we would prefer you to to do some things first.
 These will ensure that people are aware you are working on a particular feature and give the community some time to resolve any potential issues.

 The following diagram shows the required order (solid lines) and recommended order (dashed lines):